bjsmith/freetext-mcq-eval/README.md

 - Bootstrap confidence intervals are calculated with 1000 iterations
 - Results are saved in JSON format for further analysis
 - All dependencies are isolated in the virtual environment
+- **API Key**: The lm-eval framework reads the OpenAI API key directly from the `OPENAI_API_KEY` environment variable, not from constructor parameters

 ## Troubleshooting